 Auction prices that take your breath away

+Although much of the action has moved online these days, those moments can still send ripples through the art world.

-In the past few years, a wave of energy has emanated from a group of 40-and-under contemporary artists whose work has rocketed to enormous prices soon after their first appearance in sales at the big auction houses - in some cases before they have had solo museum shows or passed other milestones on the way to a career in full flower.
+In the past few years, a wave of energy has emanated from a group of 40-and-under contemporary artists whose works have fetched enormous prices soon after their first appearance in sales at the big auction houses - in some cases before they have had solo museum shows or passed other milestones on the way to a career in full flower.

 Your feedback is important to us